IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/REVIEW.md

 (x) true
 (!) false

-[Explanation]
+[explanation]
 True.
 Making your Actions web accessible using IBM Cloud Functions is really that easy.
-[Explanation]
+[explanation]

 2. Functions that are web actions need to parse the raw HTTP request header to obtain query parameters.

 (!) true
 (x) false

-[Explanation]
+[explanation]
 False.
 Web actions are provided all HTTP request information as parsed input arguments to their function including the HTTP query parameters.
-The parameters are provided as an unparsed string value for the <__ow_query_> parameter so you will still need to parse the individual parameters from it.
+The parameters are provided as an unparsed string value for the <code>__ow_query_</code>> parameter so you will still need to parse the individual parameters from it.
-[Explanation]
+[explanation]